piranna/piranna.github.io/_drafts/Beyond-the-Browser-Running-mediasoup-client-in-Node.js-as-a-Headless-WebRTC-Endpoint.md

 injecting raw RTP into a `PlainTransport`.
 It can now behave like the client side of the system:

-- loading Router RTP capabilities;
+- loading Router RTP capabilities
-- creating sending and receiving transports;
+- creating sending and receiving transports
-- producing and consuming tracks;
+- producing and consuming tracks
-- opening DataChannels;
+- opening DataChannels
-- reacting to transport state changes;
+- reacting to transport state changes
-- replacing tracks;
+- replacing tracks
-- pausing and resuming media;
+- pausing and resuming media
-- collecting sender and receiver statistics;
+- collecting sender and receiver statistics
-- restarting ICE when needed.
+- and restarting ICE when needed

 This makes Node.js suitable for workloads that need the full WebRTC endpoint lifecycle rather than only access to RTP packets.